mrlegowatch/GarageStorageSwift/README.md

 ```swift
 let garage = Garage()
 ```
 If you wish to specify the name of the store, have multiple Garage stores, or add configuration options to your persistent store, you may alternatively create a garage with a `PersistentStoreDescription`.
-A convenience class method `makePeristentStoreDescription(_)` with a store name can be used to make this as simple as possible.
+A convenience class method `makePeristentStoreDescription(_)` with a store name can be used to keep this step as simple as possible.

 **Note**: When this library requires iOS 10 or later, this will be replaced with `NSPersistentStoreDescription`.

 #### Objects in Swift
 Any Swift type that is involved in being parked in a Garage must conform to `Codable`.
-The Swift compiler will take care of synthesizing of `CodingKeys`, `init(from:)` and `encode(to:)` methods, or alternatively, you can specify them manually.
+The Swift compiler will take care of synthesizing of `CodingKeys`, `init(from:)` and `encode(to:)` methods, or alternatively, you can specify them manually, as you might for any `Codable` type.

 For example, given a simple struct:
 ```swift